tact-lang/pitaya/docs/SPECIFICATION.md

 Resume knobs:

 - `--resume-fresh` MUST re-run incomplete instances with fresh containers (new container name, `reuse_container=false`, and no session).
-Branch naming remains unchanged.
-Implementations MAY append a short suffix to the container name for uniqueness (e.g., `_r<short>`).
+Branch naming remains unchanged. appends a short suffix to the container name for uniqueness (e.g., `_r<short>`).
-- Implementations MAY store `reuse_container` in per-instance metadata to drive container reuse on subsequent runs.
+- stores `reuse_container` in per-instance metadata to drive container reuse on subsequent runs.

 Special cases: